-To assess the effects of the uncertainties in the reconstructed transverse jet momenta, we vary the predicted values from \Delphes by the variations provided in Ref.~\cite{CMS-Open-Data}.
-We use the ``total'' uncertainty in the CMS JES and propagate the variations to the event selection, the missing energy, the kinematic reconstruction of the top quark kinematics, and the other event features in~\bx.
-The per-jet variations depend on the nominal $p_{\textrm{T}}$ and pseudo-rapidity, which are not part of \bx.
-Hence, the resulting function $J_{\nu_{\textrm{JES}}}(\bx,\bz)$ is dependent on the latent event configuration.
-The variations define synthetic data sets according to Sec.~\ref{sec:uncertainty-calibration}, and we chose $\mathcal{V}=\{-1,-0.5,0.5,1\}$ for the nuisance parameter $\nu_{\textrm{JES}}$.
-It is designed to parameterize the effects of the per-jet variations on \bx and is given in units of standard deviations of the underlying JES uncertainty.
-The half-integer values for $\nu_{\textrm{JES}}$ refine the customary choice of $\pm1\sigma$ variations in most binned LHC data analyses.
-We fit a log-linear surrogate
+To evaluate the impact of uncertainties in the reconstructed transverse jet momenta, we vary the \Delphes-predicted values according to the ``total'' CMS JES uncertainty provided in Ref.~\cite{CMS-Open-Data}.
+These variations affect the event selection, missing energy, top quark kinematic reconstruction, and other event features in~\bx.
+Since the per-jet variations depend on the nominal $p_{\textrm{T}}$ and pseudo-rapidity, which are latent (not in \bx), the resulting function $J_{\nu_{\textrm{JES}}}(\bx,\bz)$ is also dependent on the latent event configuration.

+Using the method in Sec.~\ref{sec:uncertainty-calibration}, we define synthetic data sets and set $\mathcal{V}=\{-1,-0.5,0.5,1\}$ for the JES nuisance parameter $\nu_{\textrm{JES}}$, parameterizing the per-jet variation effects on \bx in units of the JES uncertainty standard deviations.
+The half-integer values for $\nu_{\textrm{JES}}$ provide more granularity than the typical $\pm1\sigma$ variations used in binned LHC analyses.
+We then fit a log-linear surrogate,

-of the JES dependence.
-In Fig.~\ref{fig:JES}, we compare the fit of the surrogate to the variations in the training data and find overall excellent agreement.
-The dependence of the variation on the observable is flat except $p_{\textrm{T}}(\ttbar)$ where it raises from 2\%--5\%.
-In the tails of $m(\ttbar)$, the variations in the training data are slightly asymmetric, a feature the linear model can not capture.
-We observe that the trained surrogate approximately symmetrizes the total uncertainty, and we leave a refinement with a higher-degree surrogate for future treatment.
+to model the JES dependence.
+Figure~\ref{fig:JES} shows an excellent fit of the surrogate to the variations in the training data.
+Most observables show a flat variation, except for $p_{\textrm{T}}(\ttbar)$, which rises from 2\%--5\%.
+In the tails of $m(\ttbar)$, slight asymmetries in the training data variations are not captured by the linear model, as it approximately symmetrizes the total uncertainty.
+Refinement with a higher-degree surrogate is left for future work.